kitsunekyo/intro-challenge/README.md

 ### Bonus points (optional)
 - style the client application with tailwindcss
 - use typescript for the express api
+- unit test your number-to-string conversion logic to make sure it works as intended

 ### Resources
 - https://react.dev/